dehumidifier for basement humidity levels

 Why You Should Care About Your Basement Humidity

 Keeping a low basement humidity level is about more than preventing mold growth and home damage.
 It’s about protecting your family’s health.
-Mold allergies can lead to serious health issues.
+Mold allergies can lead to serious health issues, like respiratory irritation, chronic sinus problems, and asthma flare-ups, according to the EPA.

 What is Relative Humidity